 - Cryptographic capabilities integrated in the base OS

 - Enterprise identify mapping to enable single sign-on

 - Support for long passwords and Pass Phrase

 Applications and processes

-- Integrity features to ensure separation of users and applications
+- Integrity features to ensure separation between the system, users and applications

 - System integrity controls (HW storage protection)